MiLQ: Benchmarking IR Models for Bilingual Web Search with Mixed Language Queries: Conclusion

 \section{Conclusion}

-This study addressed prevalent yet understudied mixed-language querying by bilinguals by introducing \textbf{MiLQ}—the first public user-crafted \textit{MQIR} benchmark, confirmed for realism and high user preference.
-Experiments on MiLQ revealed inconsistent performance of current IR models on diverse queries, underscoring the need for robust models and the potential of code-switched training data.
-Finally, we find that intentional English mixing boosts English document retrieval for bilinguals.
+This study addressed the prevalent yet understudied phenomenon of mixed-language querying among bilingual speakers by introducing \textbf{MiLQ}—the first public user-crafted \textit{MQIR} benchmark, validated for both realism and high user preference.
+Our comprehensive experiments on MiLQ revealed that current IR models exhibit inconsistent performance across diverse query types, highlighting the need for more robust retrieval systems and demonstrating the promising potential of code-switched training data.
+Finally, we discovered that intentionally mixing English terms into queries serves as an effective strategy for enhancing English document retrieval among bilingual users.